formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Rule

-The Rule Entity consists of attributes that capture essential information about a rule.
+The Rule entity stores the conditions and target workflow for an individual rule.
+Rules are ordered by priority and evaluated as part of the parent ruleset.

 #### Entity Key Schema